elastic/puppet-logstashforwarder/README.md

        ensure => 'absent'
      }

+## Configuration

+### Network and SSL

+For the network part of the configuration you need to set the servers and ssl information.

+     class { 'logstashforwarder':
+       servers  => [ 'logstash.yourdomain.com' ],
+       ssl_key  => 'puppet:///path/to/your/ssl.key',
+       ssl_ca   => 'puppet:///path/to/your/ssl.ca',
+       ssl_cert => 'puppet:///path/to/your/ssl.cert'
+     }

+If you already manage the SSL files you can also specify them as the full path.

+     class { 'logstashforwarder':
+       servers  => [ 'logstash.yourdomain.com' ],
+       ssl_key  => '/path/to/your/ssl.key',
+       ssl_ca   => '/path/to/your/ssl.ca',
+       ssl_cert => '/path/to/your/ssl.cert'
+     }

+### Files

+For configuring the files you want to process you can use the 'file' define:

+     logstashforwarder::file { 'apache':
+       paths  => [ '/var/log/apache/access.log' ],
+       fields => { 'type' => 'apache' },
+     }

+The 'fields' hash allows you to set custom fields which you can use in Logstash.

+## Repository management

+Most sites will manage repositories seperately; however, this module can manage the repository for you.

+  class { 'logstashforwarder':
+    manage_repo  => true
+  }

+Note: When using this on Debian/Ubuntu you will need to add the [Puppetlabs/apt](http://forge.puppetlabs.com/puppetlabs/apt) module to your modules.

 ## Service Management

 Currently only the basic SysV-style [init](https://en.wikipedia.org/wiki/Init) service provider is supported but others could be implemented relatively easily (pull requests welcome).